 |Khan 6-8 (online)

 Our lunchtime is a learning opportunity, as students either listen to tales of the world’s civilizations, hold socratic discussions, make school governance decisions, or celebrate each other’s successes.
-A full 40-minute break follows lunch each day, allowing students to unwind, exercise, and build community.
+A full 40-minute break precedes lunch each day, allowing students to unwind, exercise, and build community.

 Several times per week, students utilize their core skills in practical ways through our project-based learning experiences.
 Throughout the year, a variety of interdisciplinary projects offer students engaging, real-world experiences.
 Themes include science, social studies, business, and arts.
 Our project-based learning curriculum is designed so students not only dive deep into the subject matter, but practice using the cognitive processes that underlie learning and will allow them to tackle any challenge that comes their way.